Isolation and Identification of Anabaena Azollae from Azolla through Foldscope

 Applause IconMicroorganisms

-Myself Dr. Mooventhan Palanisamy working as a Senior Scientist, Agricultural Research Service (ARS) at Indian Council of Agricultural Research (ICAR).
+I am Dr. Mooventhan Palanisamy, currently serving as a Senior Scientist (Agricultural Extension) in the Agricultural Research Service (ARS) under the Indian Council of Agricultural Research (ICAR), India.

 173posts